-a) (15pts).
-Determine exactly how many clock cycles it takes to subtract together two numbers from each other for types int8_t, int16_t, and int32_t (give me three different answers).
-When you are doing these subtractions, make sure that the numbers are large enough so that the compiler doesn't optimize the results and you may also need to use the results in other parts of your code so the compiler doesn't optimize it out.
+a).
+(10 pts) Determine exactly how many clock cycles it takes to add together two numbers from each other for types int8\t, int16\t, and int32\t (give me three different answers).
+When you are doing these additions, make sure that the numbers are large enough so that the compiler doesn't optimize the results and you may also need to use the results in other parts of your code so the compiler doesn't optimize it out.
 Include the relevant lines of C code you used and the assembly the compiler generated for each type (make sure to also include loads and stores).
 Hint: you should lookup how many clock cycles each assembly operation takes.
 I would also recommend indicating in the assembly code how long each instruction takes.

-b) (5pts).
-How many microseconds does each addition take for each of the three types (uint8_t, uint16_t, and uint32_t)? c) (5pts).
-Now instead of doing a subtraction, multiply the three different types (uint8_t, uint16_t, and uint32_t).
-What assembly operations are used and how long do they take? d) (5pts).
-How many microseconds does it take to subtract and multiple two floating point numbers (e.g. 3.141)?
+b).
+(5 pts) How many microseconds does each addition take for each of the three types (uint8_t, uint16_t, and uint32_t)? c).
+(5 pts) Now instead of doing an addition, multiply the three different types (uint8_t, uint16_t, and uint32_t).
+What assembly operations are used and how long do they take? d).
+(5 pts) How many microseconds does it take to add and multiple two floating point numbers (e.g. 3.141)?
 Explain how you determiend this for full credit.
 Hint: You probably do not want to to count assembly instructions.
-Note: I want two separate answers, one for subtraction and one for multiplication.
+Note: I want two separate answers, one for addition and one for multiplication.